-Here are the requirements you have to meet to get registered.
+There are several requirements that painters have to meet to get registered.
+These include:

 - Proof of pre-education courses.